 About Potter Anderson & Corroon LLP

 Potter Anderson is a regular at the Delaware Court of Chancery, a well-known arena of influential corporate law cases of national significance.
 Every few decades, Potter Anderson takes it one step further to the Supreme Court and cements its place as a corporate law-shaping firm with landmark cases like Guth v.
-Loft, Inc. in 1939, which concerned the duty of loyalty, Revlon Inc. v.
-MacAndrews & Forbes Holdings, Inc. in1986, which dealt with hostile takeovers, and In re Walt Disney Co.
+Loft, Inc. in 1939, which concerned the duty of loyalty; Revlon Inc. v.
+MacAndrews & Forbes Holdings, Inc. in 1986, which dealt with hostile takeovers; and In re Walt Disney Co.
 Derivative Litigation in 2005, which concerned business judgments.

-Potter Anderson has a deep connection to the history book-making 1954 Supreme Court case Brown v.
+Potter Anderson has a deep connection to the history-making 1954 Supreme Court case Brown v.
 Board of Education, which dealt a decisive blow to public school segregation.
-AssociateCollins J. Seitz, who had joined the firm only 8 years earlier, wrote the only Supreme Court-approved decision in the case.
-More than half a century later, Potter Anderson found itself battling again in 2012, this time pro bono for the preservation of the Hockessin School 107C, which played such an integral role in the case and is now struggling with debt.
+Collins J. Seitz, who had joined the firm only eight years earlier as an associate, wrote the only Supreme Court-approved decision in the case from his position on the Delaware Chancery Court bench.
+The firm’s association with the Brown did end there.
+More than half a century later, Potter Anderson found itself battling again in 2012, this time pro bono for the preservation of the Hockessin School 107C, which played an integral role in the case.

 1313 N. Market Street